 The RHS Chelsea Flower Show

 For those who love plants and flowers, the Royal Horticultural Society’s Chelsea Flower Show is the highlight of the London season.
-Formally known as the RHS Great Spring Show, this annual floral extravaganza is amongst the most famous gardening shows in the world and the most prestigious in Britain.
+Formally known as the RHS Great Spring Show, this annual floral extravaganza is among the most famous gardening shows in the world and the most prestigious in Britain.

 The Chelsea Flower Show runs over five days during spring, and there is likely to be upwards of 150,000 visitors.
 So what makes this event so special?
-Read on for an induction into the rarified world of the RHS Chelsea Flower Show…
+Read on for an induction into the fascinating world of the RHS Chelsea Flower Show!

 History of the Chelsea Flower Show

 The Royal Horticultural Society held its first Great Spring Show in 1862, and it has continued to be held in various forms throughout the years, save for breaks during World Wars I and II.

-Previous locations have included the RHS’s Kensington garden (no longer extant), the historic Temple Gardens near Embankment, and the grounds of Holland House.
+Previous locations have included the RHS’s Kensington garden, the historic Temple Gardens near Embankment and the grounds of Holland House.
 The show first moved to its current location in the grounds of the Royal Hospital, Chelsea, in 1913, in response to a need for more space.

 Indeed, at various points in its history the show has risked becoming a victim of its own success, as its steadily increasing size and popularity meant space was at a premium for both exhibitors and visitors.
-The organisers eventually found a balance through a combination of capping ticket sales for each day of the show, extending opening hours and working with the Hampton Court Palace Flower Show to relieve pressure on the main event.
+The organizers eventually found a balance through a combination of capping ticket sales for each day of the show, extending opening hours and working with the Hampton Court Palace Flower Show to relieve pressure on the main event.